ericthebell/ericthebell.github.io/index.md

 I've worked across entereprise, startups, consultancies, on local and remote teams distributed across San Francisco to Singapore, France to Armenia.
 Right now I'm looking for a distributed team with a culture of intentional collaboration.

-Learning Jekyll in order to revamp an archaic tumblr site while [learning in public](https://www.swyx.io/learn-in-public/).
+This site is an example of [learning in public](https://www.swyx.io/learn-in-public/), where I'm digging into Jekyll to revamp an archaic [tumblr site](https://ericthebell.info).

 <hr>